-Figure 1.
-GAPDH, P53, Vimentin and ZEB1 mRNA expression level in cDNA from HEK293T cells were detected.
-The amplification plots In CDNA from HER2931 cells were detected.
-The amplification piots and dissociation curve above indicate that, all of the four genes could be amplified efficiently and specifically.
-(Notes: Quantitation is fine when Ct value is within 15 ~ 32; if the Ct value is larger than 35, the amplification is invalid; If the Ct value is too small (<15), please dilute the template and repeat the quantitation; if the Ct value is within 32 ~ 35, 3 replicates are required to validate the results.
-A typical valid dissociation curve should be unimodal due to highly specific amplification and no primer dimer formation (Figure 1. below).
+Figure 1. β-Actin, N-cadherin, Fibronectin and Vimentin mRNA expression level in cDNA from A549 cells were detected.
+The amplification plots and dissociation curve above indicate that, all of the four genes could be amplified efficiently and specifically (Notes: Quantitation is fine when Ct value is within 15 ~ 32; if the Ct value is larger than 35, the amplification is invalid; If the Ct value is too small (<15), please dilute the template and repeat the quantitation; if the Ct value is within 32 ~ 35, 3 replicates are required to validate the results.
+A typical valid dissociation curve should be unimodal due to highly specific amplification and no primer dimer formation (Figure 1 below).
 If the dissociation curve is apparently multimodal, it often suggests primer dimer formation, non-specific amplification, or other contamination.
-Alternatively, confirmation of non-specific amplification can be analyzed by agarose gel electrophoresis.)
+Alternatively, confirmation of non-specific amplification can be analyzed by electrophoresis).